Office of Nationally Competitive Scholarships

 Drop-in to the Honors House (1704 Illinois St.) to meet with the Mines Gilman Advisor, Ashley Weibel, to get your Gilman essay drafts reviewed and questions answered.

-Scholarships for Graduate Study in the US, UK, and Beyond Monday, March 3rd, 12-1pm, Alderson 162, RSVP here.
+Scholarships for Graduate Study, Research Opportunities, Work Abroad, and More!
+Monday, March 3rd, 12-1pm, Alderson 162, RSVP here.

-Fulbright Program Alumni Panel & Information Session, Tuesday, April 22nd 4-5pm, Coorstek 150, RSVP here.
+Fulbright Program Alumni Panel & Information Session, Tuesday, April 22nd 4-5pm, MOVED TO ZOOM: https://mines.zoom.us/my/ashley.weibel

 Discover how the Fulbright U.S. Student Program opens doors to collaborative research, teaching, graduate study, and cultural immersion in countries around the world.
 During this event, Ashley Weibel, the Mines Fulbright Program Advisor and head of the Office of Nationally Competitive Scholarships, will provide an overview of the Fulbright Program and discuss how to craft a compelling application.
 Additionally, Ellie Miller, recent Fulbright grantee to Denmark, will discuss her experience applying to and embarking on a Fulbright grant.
 Attendees will walk away empowered to take the first steps towards their Fulbright application